gbmhunter/blog/content/pcb-design/pcb-design-checklist/index.md

 * Appropriate test points included.
 Untented vias can be used as test points when space is a premium.
 Make sure there are enough ground test points (both analogue and digital if applicable) for connecting multimeter leads and the ground connections of oscilloscope probe leads.
 * The way the PCB is mounted is considered and taken account for (e.g. screw holes or sticky pads)
 * No reference to client if requested (due to intellectual property protection)
-* The layer stack-up is specified (core/prepeg/copper material and thicknesses)
+* The layer stack-up is specified (core/prepreg/copper material and thickness's)
 * The impedance is specified (if applicable).
 This is normally related to the stack-up.
 * Component links (between schematics and pcb file) are updated.
 This is done from the PCB editor.
 * Mechanical layers are used correctly.
 This default is: